sio/bash-complete-partial-path/tests/README.md

 Automated tests are continuously executed after each push to this repo.

-- **Linux** tests are executed within [Docker containers] on the infrastructure provided by [CircleCI].
+- **Linux** tests are executed within [Docker containers] on the infrastructure provided by [GitHub Actions].
 The following configurations are being tested:
     - Centos 7: bash 4.2, sed 4.2
     - Debian 8: bash 4.3, sed 4.2